Lisa Jackson (filmmaker): Career

 In 2004, Jackson wrote, directed, and produced Suckerfish, a short experimental documentary about her relationship with her mother.
 The film, a mixture of photographs and animation, was screened at more than fifty festivals and was broadcast nationally in Canada, on CBC.

 From 1999 to 2006, Jackson was a director and producer on the media team at Open Learning Agency, as a scriptwriter and carrying out field production for their online educational media.
 Her work aired on Knowledge Network, BC's educational broadcaster.
 From 2007 to 2013, she has worked as a story mentor with "Our World" Initiative and would travel to remote Aboriginal communities in BC and the Yukon to teach digital storytelling workshops.
 In these workshops, Jackson taught small groups of youth how to make films in Indigenous languages, using contemporary digital technology.

 In 2009 and 2014, Jackson worked with Embargo Collective, an ongoing international group of seven Indigenous artists who collaborate and challenge one another to create new films.
 Savage was the result of the first Embargo Collective in 2009 and was included in the 2013 exhibition Witnesses: Art and Canada's Indian Residential Schools, at the Morris and Helen Belkin Art Gallery.
 Intemperance premiered on October 26, 2014 at the closing night of imagineNATIVE.

 Since 2014, she has been working as the Director Mentor at National Screen Institute’s Aboriginal Documentary Program.
 Jackson has recently worked with special projects featuring the production of short films by First Nations filmmakers, including the National Film Board’s Vistas series, screened as part of the public presentations of the Canadian Olympics in Vancouver, and Knowledge Network’s Our First Voices television series on Indigenous languages in British Columbia.

-Ms Jackson was the producer of The Citizen Minutes, eight short films commissioned by Hot Docs in 2021.
+Jackson was the producer of The Citizen Minutes, eight short films commissioned by Hot Docs in 2021.